-Marriage seems wonderfully endearing to the single man or woman who has never married, and perhaps to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a difficult work at times.
+Marriage looks wonderfully endearing to the single man or woman who has by no means married, and possibly to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a tough work at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is both a very good and a negative factor.
+We carry so significantly of ourselves into our marriages – which is the two a excellent and a undesirable thing.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest too a lot funds, not look for to control us, that they will want to devote time with us.
-We also bring in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.
+We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest as well a lot money, not seek out to manage us, that they will want to spend time with us.
+We also carry in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 Relationship Problems Emotional Abuse

 Remain Steady and Strong Throughout Your Marital Ordeal.
 Is your relationship consultant overlooking the fact that your human nature remains subject to a little thing called “feelings?”
 Being rejected, hurt, misunderstood, cheated upon, or in virtually any other way, let down by your spouse remains one of the absolutely most jarring emotional experiences one can imagine.

 Pride in you will insist on your own way and refuse to compromise on what you want even though it hurts your marriage.
 Since you have to overcome pride, does that mean that you become completely subservient to your partner and obey his every whim and fancy?